Lake Manchester Dam: Location and features

 The concrete dam structure is 43.8 m high and 188 m long.
-The 45 e3m3 dam wall holds back the 26217 ML reservoir when at full capacity.
-From a catchment area of 74 km2 that includes much of the western slopes of the D'Aguilar Range, the dam creates Lake Manchester, with a surface area of 264 ha.
-The uncontrolled un-gated spillway has a discharge capacity of 450 m3/s.
-Initially managed by the Metropolitan Water Supply and Sewerage Board, and then the Brisbane City Council, management of the dam was transferred to Seqwater in July 2008.
+The resultant reservoir has a capacity of 26217 ML when full and a surface area of 264 ha, drawn from a catchment area of 74 km2 that includes much of the western slopes of the D'Aguilar Range.
+The uncontrolled un-gated spillway comprises a broad-crested weir with flip bucket that has a discharge capacity of 450 m3/s.

+Initially managed by the Metropolitan Water Supply and Sewerage Board, and then the Brisbane City Council, management of the dam was transferred to SEQ Water in July 2008.

 History

 The Enoggera Dam, the Gold Creek Dam and the Mount Crosby Weir were built to supply water to Brisbane but could not meet growing demand.
 A site 2.8 km upstream from the creek's confluence with the Brisbane River was selected as this was the next catchment to the west in the D'Aguilar Range.
 The designer was Allan Hazen, an American engineer.
 Construction of the Lake Manchester Dam commenced in 1912 and when it was completed in 1916, it was the fourtholdest dam in Queensland and was originally called the Cabbage Tree Creek Dam.
 The dam was renamed in 1916 in honour of E. J. T. Manchester, the president of the Metropolitan Water Supply and Sewerage Board.
 In 1924 the elevation of the bywash was raised which added to the dam's capacity.

 In October 2005 the dam was reactivated as drought reduced the region's water supply to a critical point.
 The same year a report claimed that due to leaks and cracks the structure could break in a severe rain storm event.
 In 2007 the dam's capacity was again raised and connection to the regional water grid was re-established.
-The Lake Manchester Dam Flood Security Upgrade was a Brisbane City Council project to ensure that the dam met the Australian National Committee on Large Dams (ANCOLD) guidelines for large dams.
+The Lake Manchester Dam Flood Security Upgrade was a Brisbane City Council project to ensure that the dam met the Australian National Committee on Large Dams guidelines for large dams.
 The project involved strengthening and raising the dam wall for flood security purposes.
 Work began in early 2007 and was completed in 2008.

-Recreational
+Recreation

-Recreational activities which are permitted around the dam include barbecuing, camping, horse riding, mountain biking, picnicking and bushwalking.
+Recreational activities which are permitted around the reservoir include barbecuing, camping, horse riding, mountain biking, picnicking and bushwalking.